-Bravo Integration Project: Construction of the 400 kV Duvha bypass overhead power line
+Bravo Integration Project -Bravo 1: Construction of 2 x 400 kV power lines by-passing Zeus Substation

-DEAT REF NO: 12/12/20/1096
+DEAT REF NO: 12/12/20/1093

 Proponent: Eskom Transmission

 DRAFT SCOPING REPORT

 Project 10637

 PURPOSE OF THIS DOCUMENT

 The growing demand for electricity is placing increasing pressure on Eskom's existing power generation and transmission capacity.
 Eskom are committed to implementing a Sustainable Energy Strategy that complements the policies and strategies of National Government.
 Eskom aims to improve the reliability of electricity supply to the country, and in particular to provide for the growth in electricity demand in the Gauteng and Mpumalanga provinces.
 For this reason, Eskom obtained environmental authorisation to construct the new 400 kV Bravo Power Station between Bronkhorstspruit and Witbank in 2007.
 Construction of this power station is scheduled to commence in 2008.